Skip to content

 outport init

 Creates a commented template in the current directory.
-Does not allocate ports or modify the registry.
+This is a config-only step — it does not allocate ports or register the project.

-Allocate ports, assign hostnames, and write .env files.
-Alias: outport a.
+Allocate ports, assign hostnames, and write env files.

 bash

-outport apply --force # re-allocate all ports from scratch
+outport up --force # re-allocate all ports from scratch

 FlagDescription